 In addition to conducting harassment education through e-learning for all executives and employees, we provide harassment training on how to handle harassment reporting and consultation is conducted annually for all newly appointed managers.
 By continuing these training programs, we will reduce the risk of harassment. |

-Nihon Kohden’s human rights initiatives are discussed by the Sustainability Promotion Committee, which is chaired by the President, and the results of the discussions are reported to the Board of Directors.
+Nihon Kohden’s human rights initiatives are discussed by the Sustainability Promotion Committee, which is chaired by the president, and the results of the discussions are reported to the Board of Directors.
 The Corporate Strategy Division and the Human Resources Department play a central role in the implementation of human rights initiatives within the Company.

 Deliberative body |